 Family hiking trips are becoming more and more popular in our current world of social distancing.
 Families and couples may be looking for the best place to have a hiking adventure in the UK and we have those answers right here.

-The summer holidays are the best time of the year for families to spend time together and take a much-needed break away, filled with activities, day trips and sightseeing.
-With so many stunning walking trails to check out throughout the UK, it can be difficult to decide where to go this summer to have to most enjoyable family trip.
+The summer holidays are the best time of the year for families to spend time together, get their hiking backpacks, get packing for a hike, and take a much-needed break away, filled with activities, day trips and sightseeing.
+With so many stunning walking trails to check out throughout the UK, it can be difficult to decide where to go this summer to have to a most enjoyable family trip.
 To narrow it down, here is a selection of the greatest walking adventures to experience over the holidays.

 Kielder Water and Forest Park, Northumberland